-Other Public Company Boards: Ms. Lynch has served on the board of directors of Vail Resorts, Inc. since November 2021.
+Other Public Company Boards: Mr. Gurley has served as a director of Nextdoor Holdings, Inc. since November 2021.

 Elizabeth Spaulding.
 Ms. Spaulding has served as our Chief Executive Officer and a member of our Board since August 2021.
 She served as our President from January 2020 to August 2021.
 Previously, she was at Bain & Company, a global consulting firm, serving as a Partner from June 2010 to December 2019 and as a member of Bain's Board of Directors from January 2018 to December 2019.
 From June 2013 to December 2019, Ms. Spaulding served as Global Head of Bain's Digital practice, where she focused on expanding Bain's capabilities in software development and engineering, innovation services, as well as corporate development for new technology.
 She also founded and led the Bain Innovation Exchange as part of her role.
 Ms. Spaulding joined Bain in 1998.
 Ms. Spaulding holds a B.A.S. in Management and Decision Sciences, as well as in French, from Stanford University and an M.B.A. from Stanford University.
 We believe that Ms. Spaulding is qualified to serve as a member of our Board based on the perspective and experience she brings as our Chief Executive Officer.